Will Rogers High School Hall of Fame: Rules for Nomination and Procedures for Selection

 4.All graduates of Will Rogers High School, living or deceased, are eligible to be selected for induction into the Will Rogers High School Hall of Fame.
 This includes anyone who left school to enter military service and who is eligible to receive a diploma from the school district pursuant to Oklahoma Statutes, title70, section24-153 (70 O.S.
 24-153), which covers veterans who served during World War II and the Korean War, or any wartime service that might be named in the future in a successor statute.

 5. A nomination of an eligible person may be submitted by anyone, regardless of whether the person submitting the nomination ever attended Will Rogers High School.Self-nomination is permitted.
 Nominations must be timely submitted to be considered for a particular induction class.
-Nominations must be postmarked or delivered to the address on the nomination letter template no later than 5:00 p.m. on June 1 or the first weekday following, to be considered for the next announced induction class.
+Nominations must be postmarked or delivered to the address on the nomination letter template no later than 5:00 p.m. on August 31 to be considered for the next announced induction class.
 Cutoff dates for nominations and the next scheduled induction ceremony date will be posted on the foundation’s website.
 Nominations received after the cutoff date may be held for consideration to be selected in the next induction class.
 All nominations must be typed.

 6. Nominations of eligible persons not selected for an induction class may be considered again for the next induction class, at the sole discretion of the Board of Directors.
 To ensure that an eligible person is considered again for the next induction class, that person should be nominated again.
 It should not be presumed that a nominee will be considered again automatically.There is no limit to the number of times a person may be nominated or to the number of people who may nominate someone.